Andresc06/cryptopals-Front/docs/README.md

 - [x] Transfer money between Criptopals' accounts with a message verification (MSG verification).
 - [x] Show a dashboard page the user's balance.
 - [x] Show the Crypto movements of the user.

+---

+## ¿Do you want to contribute? 📎🚩

+In the docs/ folder you will get the [CODE_OF_CONDUCT.md](https://github.com/Andresc06/cryptopals-Front/tree/main/docs/CODE_OF_CONDUCT.md) as well as the [PULL_REQUEST_TEMPLATE.md](https://github.com/Andresc06/cryptopals-Front/tree/main/docs/PULL_REQUEST_TEMPLATE.md) for our code of conduct and contribution process.

 ### Visit the Backend 👀